hyldrix/final-project-softuni/README.md

 9. Improve accessibility with ARIA attributes and keyboard navigation
 10. Implement error boundaries for better error handling
 11. Consider server-side rendering for improved performance and SEO
+12. Optimization for mobile devices - currently application is best visible on wide-screen non-mobile devices